LESCO Latest News and Updates

 Govt Withdraws Subsidy

 Earlier govt has given subsidies to consumers to protect them from a price hike in power prices.
 In the annual budget, govt increases the power prices but gives subsidies to consumers who are consuming up to 200 units in a month.
-This subsidy was given for a limited time and now it is withdrawn.
+This subsidy was given for a limited time, and now it has been withdrawn.

 The protected consumers consuming up to 50 units per month will be charged Rs 09.39/- per unit.
 The protected consumers consuming 51 to 100 units will be charged Rs 13.64/- per unit.